Theawmaster/Bellabeat-Wellness-Data-Analysis-Leveraging-Smart-Device-Insights-for-Marketing/README.md

 ---

 ## Project Overview:
-Welcome to the Bellabeat case study project, where we explore how the wellness technology company Bellabeat can leverage data insights to improve its marketing strategy.
-In this project, we analyze fitness device data, draw insights about consumer behavior, and offer strategic recommendations to support Bellabeat’s growth in the wellness and smart device market.
+Welcome to the Bellabeat case study project, where I explore how the wellness technology company Bellabeat can leverage data insights to improve its marketing strategy.
+In this project, I analyze fitness device data, draw insights about consumer behavior, and offer strategic recommendations to support Bellabeat’s growth in the wellness and smart device market.

 This project includes a comprehensive set of deliverables: